xi/apca-introduction/analysis.md

 The columns correspond to APCA thresholds, the rows correspond to WCAG 2.x thresholds.
-For example, 6.2 % of the generated color pairs pass WCAG 2.x with a contrast above 3, but fail APCA with a contrast below 45 (assuming a conventional spatial frequency).
+For example, 6.2 % of the generated color pairs pass WCAG 2.x with a contrast above 3, but fail APCA with a contrast below 45.

 The \* indicate cases where both a algorithms agree on a threshold level.
 The cell in the bottom right is the total number of cases where both algorithms